-The move is the open-source browser maker’s opening salvo against out-of-date, open-to-attack plug-ins from vendors like Apple, Adobe, Microsoft and Sun.
+The move is the open-source browser maker’s opening salvo against out-of-date, open-to-attack plug-ins from vendors like Apple, Adobe,

 One security expert applauded the news.
-“This is a great way of improving the security of Web browsers,” said Wolfgang Kandek, chief technology officer at security firm Qualys, in a blog entry Saturday.
+“This is a great way of improving the security of Web browsers,” said Wolfgang Kandek, chief technology officer at security firm Qualys, in a

 Firefox 3.5.3 and Firefox 3.0.14, security updates for the newest Firefox 3.5 and 2008’s Firefox 3.0, respectively, are set to release Sept.
 8. After installing either of those two updates, Firefox users will see a message if their computer has an out-of-date version of Flash Player.
 “You should update Adobe Flash right now,” the message will read.
 “Firefox is up to date, but your current version of Flash can cause security and stability issues.
 Please install the free update as soon as possible.”